deepinv/deepinv/README.rst

 DeepInverse is a community-driven project and we encourage contributions of all forms.
 We are building a comprehensive library of inverse problems and deep learning, and we need your help to get there!

-Interested?
-Check out our `contributing guide <https://deepinv.github.io/deepinv/contributing.html>`_.
+Interested? `Check out how you can contribute <https://deepinv.github.io/deepinv/contributing.html>`_!

 Finding help
 ------------